A call to come back.

 What if just being with God could change everything?
-These simple exercises need only you, a Bible, and a willing heart.
-Intimacy with God isn’t just possible, it’s the answer to our soul’s deepest needs.
+These simple exercises need only you and a willing heart.
+Intimacy with God isn’t just possible, it’s the answer to our deepest thirsts.

 What is the be. method?